meejah/txtorcon/docs/guide.rst

    you want this now.

-If you would like to build many circuits, you'll want an instance that implements :class:`.ICircuitBuilder` (which is usually simply an instance of :class:`.CircuitBuilder`).
+If you would like to build many circuits, you'll want an instance that implements :obj:`txtorcon.ICircuitBuilder` (which is usually simply an instance of :class:`.CircuitBuilder`).
 Instances of this class can be created by calling one of the factory functions like :func:`.circuit_builder_fixed_exit`.